itzandroidtab/totp/readme.md

 ### Extra
 Is intended to be used with [USB dfu bootloader](https://github.com/itzandroidtab/dfu_bootloader).
 To build without bootloader support delete `set(TARGET_LINKERSCRIPT ...)` from the `CMakeLists.txt` in this project.

+The LPC1756 does not have enough ram to hold a full framebuffer (240 * 135 * 2 = 64'800 bytes).
+To work around this issue, we use 2 smaller framebuffers we alternate between.
+While one framebuffer is being transferred to the screen using DMA we fill the other.

+To make it easier (for me) the whole screen is written to this smaller framebuffer.
+The pixels that do not fit the framebuffer are thrown away.
+This does waste CPU cycles but is not limiting the framerate.
+Filling a full frame with pixels takes around 6 milliseconds.
+Writing a full frame of framebuffers takes around 11 milliseconds.
+This limits the maximum framerate to ≈ 85FPS.
+To get a consistant frame rate there is a limit of 60FPS.

+The main screen takes the longest to draw.
+This is caused by the amount of pixels of the circle it needs to draw.
+The circle is generated on compile time to work around that the LPC175x family does not have a FPU.
+These generated pixels use 8640 bytes of flash.